 - ii.
-Residents of multi-residential dwellings four (4) stories or taller or with more than 20 dwelling units are ineligible for permits. - iii.
-Notwithstanding policy (15, b, ii) residents of a multi-residential building that have a residential parking permit(s) as of December 1, 2020 will remain eligible until the earlier of: - 1.
+Residents of multi-residential dwellings four stories or taller or with more than 20 dwelling units are ineligible for permits unless the building was built before 1945. - iii.
+Notwithstanding policy (15, b, ii) residents of a multi-residential building that have a residential parking permit(s) as of December 1, 2021 will remain eligible until the earlier of: - 1.
 They no longer live at that address, or - 2.
-December 31, 2021.
+December 31, 2022

 - 16. Notwithstanding policy (15), residents of particular buildings or areas are ineligible when they are: - a.
-Located in an area where there is an area specific policy contained in in section 6 of this document unless that section specifies participation, - b.
-In a building that is guided by the zero parking or significant parking reductions policy section 5.2.1 of this document, - For the purposes of this section a significant reduction is considered 50 per cent or more. - c.
+Located in an area where there is an area specific policy contained in in section 5 of this document unless that section specifies participation, - b.
+In a building that is guided by the zero parking or significant parking reductions policy section 4.2.1 of this document, - i.
+For the purposes of this section a significant reduction is considered 50 per cent or more. - ii. buildings built prior to 1945 are considered to not have not been guided by policy and may be considered eligible at the discretion of the Traffic Engineer. - c.
 In a building deemed ineligible as a condition of a development permit or statutory planning document, - d.
 In a building that has 25 per cent or more commercial space at ground-level as measured by frontage (or flankage) of the commercial space. - 17.
 In addition to residents, permits may also be issued to: - a.
 Non-resident landlords owning a property within a residential parking zone, - b.
 Religious institutions, community associations and schools in accordance with rules established in the Traffic Bylaw 26M96 as amended, - c.
-Carshare Organizations (CSOs) in accordance with section 5.1.6 of this document, - d.
+Carshare Organizations (CSOs) in accordance with section 4.1.6 of this document, - d.
 Other special permits issued from time-to-time at the discretion of the Traffic Engineer. - 18.
 Permits will not be issued to vehicles that either exceed 4,500 kilograms in weight, or exceed 6.7 meters in length, or exceed 2.9 meters in height or any combination of these. - 19.
-Notwithstanding policy (19), special permits may be issued to commercial vehicles that exceed these dimensions for the purpose of construction activities in an RPZ. - 20.
+Notwithstanding policy (18), special permits may be issued to commercial vehicles that exceed these dimensions for the purpose of construction activities in an RPZ. - 20.
 Permits issued to eligible residential parkers will be subject to conditions of use stated in the Traffic Bylaw 26M96 as amended, including but not limited to providing proof of eligibility, providing payment, and refraining from misuse of a permit. - 21.
 Misuse of a permit may result in revocation of a permit and disqualify a person from being eligible for a future permit. - 22.
 Permit prices are established to fully recover the operating and capital costs of managing the residential parking system. - 23.
 A schedule of permit prices will be presented to Council for approval annually by Council Resolution during budget deliberations.

-5.1.2 COMMERCIAL AREAS
+4.1.2 COMMERCIAL AREAS